two-women

 Study Completed

-CervoMed conducted a randomized double-blind, placebo-controlled clinical trial to investigate the effects of neflamapimod on reversing synaptic dysfunction and improving cognition in patients with mild-to-moderate dementia with Lewy Bodies (DLB).
+CervoMed conducted a randomized double-blind, placebo-controlled clinical trial to investigate the effects of neflamapimod on reversing synaptic dysfunction and improving cognition in patients with mild-to-moderate dementia with Lewy bodies (DLB).
 The trial, was conducted in the United States and Netherlands.
 Patients in this study had a diagnosis of DLB that corresponded to mild to moderate disease and received a stable dose of cholinesterase inhibitor therapy (>3 months).
 Results of the study were positive and neflamapimod showed significant positive effects, compared to placebo, on outcomes on the gold-standard dementia rating scale (Clinical Dementia Rating Sum of Boxes, CDR-SB) and on a measure of functional mobility (Timed Up and Go, TUG, test).
-In addition, at the higher of two doses evaluated in the study, neflamapimod showed significant improvement, compared to placebo, on a cognitive test battery that assessed attention and executive function.
+In addition, at the higher of two doses evaluated in the study, neflamapimod showed significant improvement, compared to placebo, on a cognitive test battery that assessed attention and executive function, with results most pronounced in patients with DLB without evidence of AD co-pathology.
 The results from this trial were published in the journal Nature Communications in September 2022.
 Additional results were published in the American Academy of Neurology journal in October 2023.

 View the Nature publication at https://www.nature.com/articles/s41467-022-32944-3.